hpollittsmith/core-v-mcu/emulation/quickstart/README.md

 | 7 nTRST | Active low JTAG TAP ReSeT.
 Can be controlledvia	OpenOCD	software.
 See http://openocd.org/doc/html/Reset- Configuration.html      |   No connect |
 | 8 nSRST | Active low System ReSeT.
 Can be controlled via OpenOCD	software.
 See http://openocd.org/doc/html/Reset- Configuration.html      |   No connect |

-## Eclipse IDE
-The Eclipse IDE can be used to compile C programs for the CORE-V-MCU, load them into the CORE-V-MCU memory via JTAG and also provides a complete interactive debug/development environment.
-Eclipse interacts with and controls the CORE-V-MCU via a JTAG port which on the Nexys-A7 is connected to header "JB", indicated by (**C**) on the figure above.
-Connect your JTAG-HS2 pmod as shown.
-The JTAG-HS2 pmod is not keyed, so check that the pmod is connected to the bottom row of the header and that VDD on the pmod matches VDD on the board.

-**Note:** the JTAG port is not enabled unless SW0 (**E**) is in the "up" position.

-Detailed instructions for using the Eclipse IDE with the CORE-V-MCU can be found in the [core-v-mcu-cli-test](https://github.com/openhwgroup/core-v-mcu-cli-test) repository.